-- Broad strategy: a top-down assessment evaluating Asia relative to the global context.
+- 1. Broad strategy: a top-down assessment evaluating Asia relative to the global context.
 This assessment is used to set the overall risk stance of the portfolio.
 Focus centers on the forward-looking global cycle, its impact on Asia, but also the market environment including potential impact of changes in liquidity, tail risks and correlations across market. - Research: the Investment Manager's team of experienced sovereign and corporate credit analysts conduct deep fundamental research to identify factors that could have meaningful impact on a country, sector, or issuer's economic and financial market performance.
 The analysts then make investment recommendations to the Investment Manager. - 3.
-Portfolio Construction: the Investment Manager will evaluate, select, and scale positions from the best ideas that come out of that research process based on the degree of conviction in a particular idea, factoring in characteristics such as expected return, expected volatility and liquidity, as well as the Fund's overall risk and return objectives and investment guidelines.
+Portfolio Construction: the Investment Manager will evaluate, select, and scale positions from the best ideas that come out of that research process based on the degree of conviction in a particular

-4. Risk control: an in-depth evaluation of exposures is carried out by country, currency and sector at the total Fund level.
+- idea, factoring in characteristics such as expected return, expected volatility and liquidity, as well as the Fund's overall risk and return objectives and investment guidelines. - 4.
+Risk control: an in-depth evaluation of exposures is carried out by country, currency and sector at the total Fund level.
 The investment Manager will also conduct sensitivity analysis to various market factors (looking at the sensitivity of one factor to changes in others) and scenario analysis across different market environments (looking at different possible outcomes) with the aim of ensuring that the portfolio is constructed in a manner that is consistent with the risk stance targeted at the outset of the process.

 The Fund will aim to declare a distribution of between 4%-7% of the Fund's NAV in USD on an annual basis, dependent on market conditions, however this is not guaranteed.
-Income will be declared and paid as described in the section of the Prospectus entitled Distribution Policy and, where there is insufficient income in a given month, may be distributed before the deduction of fees and expenses and/or include capital distributions, so in order to deliver a regular income the potential for capital growth may be reduced and capital may be eroded in the long term.
+Income will be declared and paid as described in the section of the Prospectus entitled Distribution Policy and, in order to deliver a regular income the potential for capital growth may be reduced and capital may be eroded in the long term.